Depends On

 An honest caveat.
 The precise value of the electroweak scale (246 GeV), the Higgs self-coupling, and the Weinberg angle are not predicted from first principles — they require input from experiment or from the full renormalization group flow of the coherence Lagrangian, which is not yet completed.

 Note on status.
 This derivation is provisional because its central claims depend on speed-of-light S1 (pseudo-Riemannian structure) (see Speed of Light).
-If those postulates are promoted to theorems, this derivation would be upgraded to rigorous.
+If those postulates are promoted to theorems, this derivation would be upgraded to derived.

 Statement